uwla/vue-data-table/README.md

 # VUE DATA TABLE

-VueDataTable is a VueJS plug-in that adds advanced features to an HTML table.
+VueDataTable is a Vue plugin that adds advanced features to an HTML table.
 It was inspired by [DataTable jQuery Plugin](https://datatables.net/), but it was written from scratch using Vue.

 ## Table of contents